Provo River: Restoration Efforts

-The Provo River Restoration Project (PRRP) began in 1999 and ended in 2008, and focused on the area of the Provo River between the Jordanelle Dam and Deer Creek Reservoir in order to restore the middle Provo River’s pattern and ecological function to a more natural condition.
+The Provo River Restoration Project (PRRP) began in 1999 and ended in 2008, and focused on the area of the Provo River between the Jordanelle Dam and Deer Creek Reservoir in order to restore the middle Provo River's pattern and ecological function to a more natural condition.
 The PRRP consisted of restoring the straightened river channel to a meandering channel mimicking historic conditions, reconnecting the river to existing remnants of historic secondary channels, and constructing small side channels to recreate aquatic features.
 The project provided a protected 800 to 2200 ft wide corridor along the entire reach of the restored middle Provo River for angler access and wildlife habitat.
 Existing levees were set back to create a near natural flood plain and allowed the river to change course naturally.
 Planting and fostering streamside vegetation provided necessary environment for healthy fisheries.

 The Provo River Delta Project began in June 2020 to help with the recovery of the June sucker and the restoration of the area's ecosystem.
 To accomplish this, the water in the Provo River was diverted through a new series of artificial channels before entering Utah Lake.
 The Provo River Delta officially opened on October 26, 2024.
 Other fish species have benefitted from the Provo River Delta Project's inclusion of off-channel habitats such as ponds and old channel cutoffs that provide fish refuge protection from high winter flows and may offer rich invertebrate food sources.
 Fish species that benefitted include: mottled sculpin, mountain whitefish, longnose dace, speckled dace, mountain sucker, redside shiner, and Utah sucker.

-This restoration has also enhanced public recreation by creating new trails, restrooms, fishing platforms, kayaking opportunities, interpretive features, and a viewing tower for public use.
-By helping the citizens of Utah Valley enjoy the river, they will be led to have a greater appreciation for this valuable resource.
-The more people have positive experiences with the Provo River, the more likely they will be to invest resources in conservation efforts.
+This restoration has enhanced public recreation by creating new trails, restrooms, fishing platforms, kayaking opportunities, interpretive features, and a viewing tower for public use.
+Helping citizens of Utah Valley appreciate the Provo River will increase their willingness to invest resources in conservation efforts.

 Environmental Concerns

 The urban expansion in the counties surrounding the Provo River has seriously affected it.
-A study conducted between 1999-2002 examined the changes in the macroinvertebrate communities.
+A study conducted between 1999 and 2002 examined the changes in the macroinvertebrate communities.
 The study concluded that there had been a loss in the diversity and abundance of the macroinvertebrate communities.
 It found that changes increased as time and urbanization increased.

 There are also concerns about the effect of the Jordanelle Dam on the hydrology of the river.
 The initial purpose of the dam was to regulate flow into Deer Creek Reservoir as well as provide water storage during drought.
 However, with the implementation of the dam, studies show there is a decrease in flow downstream, which affects sediment size by decreasing mobilization of larger gravel-sized particles, which can eventually lead to a depletion of fine sediments in the bed over time.
 This can negatively affect the habitat and spawning ground environments for certain fish species.